-In addition to the KPIs set out in the table above, the Board also monitors the factors contributing to investment results, as set out in the Attribution Analysis table on page 18 and also against its peer group of investment companies.
-Long-term performance is also monitored and the Ten Year Record and the Summary of Performance Charts showing this information are on pages 19 to
+In addition to the KPIs set out in the table above, the Board also monitors the factors contributing to investment results, as set out in the Attribution Analysis table on page 16 and also against its peer group of investment companies.
+Long-term performance is also monitored and the Ten Year Record and the Summary of Performance Charts on pages 18 to 20 show this information.